The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 You're supposed to know that she means the opposite of what she's saying.

-Number two, do not fall for the notion that she won't like flowers because everybody gives flowers on Valentine's Day and they come up with something new.
+Number two, do not fall for the notion that she won't like flowers because everybody gives flowers on Valentine's Day and you're going to come up with something new.

 Don't fall for that either.

-Flowers work just like abstinence every time they're tried.
+Flowers work just like abstinence every time they're tried, any day of the year, but especially Valentine's Day.

-Particularly If you're going to have the gift delivered at work where other people are going to see it, trust me on do not doubt me.
+Expectations are expectations, particularly if you're going to have the gift delivered at work where other people are going to see it.

-Now, during Valentine's, you can call today an order and lock in this price because Price of Roses will skyrocket during Valentine's Week.
+Now, during Valentine's Week, you can call today and order and lock in this price because price of roses will skyrocket during Valentine's week.

 And ProFlowers is great.

-They guaranteed delivery on Valentine's Day, which is a Monday.
+They guarantee delivery on Valentine's Day, which is a Monday.

 They're guaranteeing it.